-What Is Time Management in Project Management
+What is Time Management in Project Management?

 Why is time management important in project management?

 A project, by definition, has an official end date.
-In order to meet this date, every project needs a schedule.
-And every project manager needs to manage their own time and the team’s time to ensure that the schedule is met.
-Imagine you decide to renovate the bathroom in your house.
+In order to meet this date, every project needs a schedule and to manage their own time and the team’s time to ensure that the schedule is met.
+Imagine you decide to renovate a bathroom in your house.
 You figure you’ll do it in your spare time, so you don’t give yourself an end date or create a project schedule.
 You also don’t do anything to make sure you regularly have time to work on the renovation.

 Likely it is faced with constant delays, and you may run into the following issues:

-- You felt too busy to work on it, so pushed it to the back of your to-do list
+- You felt too busy to work on it, so you pushed it to the back of your to-do list

-- You weren’t able to find a plumber and couldn’t install the sink or toilet after they were delivered.
+- You weren’t able to find a plumber and couldn’t install the sink or toilet after they were delivered

-- You found out too late that inspections need to be booked months in advance.
+- You found out too late that inspections need to be booked months in advance

-- And so on.
+- And so on

 That’s why time management is so critical.
 Without it, projects won’t get done on time, and may not get done at all.